 filters to the halls

-It is commonly believed that the site of the Mosque-Cathedral was originally a Christian church
+It is commonly believed that the site of the Mosque-Cathedral was initially a Christian church.

 The combination of typical Mosque architecture with Christian symbols is impressive.

 Christian and Islamic influences coexist throughout this complex building.